gcallah/hambone/chaps/chap3.md

 "Cain so jealous of his closest kin
 Killed him dead, then the Lord come round
-He said, "Abel's blood calls out your sin
+He said, 'Abel's blood calls out your sin
-'Cain, you cursed now from the ground"
+Cain, you cursed now from the ground.'"

 At that point, Hampton interrupted the reading: "Now, when y'all get to the line about 'Could not allow that kin to live,' the music gotta stop, so that